CoderDev-bit/RPC_Simulator/Engineering Process/Design.md

     2. Tie (choose random choice)
     3. Lose (choose counter to opponents choice/unpicked choice/shift)

-    *Intuition choices are never absolutely certain (instead more LIKELY).
-Therefore, I likely have to determine the p(w) or r(p(w))

 Adaptive
-    Start with Nash Equilibrium and adjust probabilities based on opponent's frequent moves
+    Start with Nash Equilibrium and adjust probabilities based on opponent's moves.
+Initially, all of opponent's choices should have a count of 1 (therefore, 1/3 equal probability for all choices).
+Each subsequent trial, update counters and calculate the most likely move from the opponent.
+Then, choose the counter to that move.

 PSEUDOCODE: